 Okanagan Regional Library, Armstrong Garden Club: Guest speaker

 South Shuswap Health Services Society: Director

 Shuswap Water Action Team: Director

 Voice of the Shuswap community radio (93.7 FM): Radio Host

-Shuswap Settlement Services Society: Peer Learning Facilitator; Elder Abuse Awareness program, Researcher
+Shuswap Settlement Services Society: Facilitator and Researcher, Elder Abuse Awareness program

-Meikle Art Gallery and Podollan Inns Artist Spotlight: Exhibiting Artist (photography)
+Meikle Art Gallery, Podollan Inns Artist Spotlight: Exhibiting Artist (photography)

 The Jerre Awards: Founder (an event celebrating student films)

 City of Calgary Diversity Education Committee: Board Chairman

 Distinguished Faculty Teaching Award: Mount Royal University, Calgary, Canada